 A Quiet Rebellion At The Swiss Border Saves 3,600 Lives

 Paul Grüninger had his orders.
 An official dispatch in September 1938 commanded Swiss police to turn back refugees.
 “Those who are Jews or probable Jews are to be turned back.”

 Grüninger left few relics explaining his decision.
 But his actions speak for themselves.
 For eight months, from August of 1938 to April of 1939, Grüninger quietly defied the orders from his superiors and allowed refugees to cross to safety.

 To do so, Grüninger falsified documents to make it seem like refugees had arrived before the tightening of border restrictions.
 The St. Gallen police commander even went as far as to buy winter clothing for refugees who, in their escape, had left their things behind.

-Quietly, steadily, Paul Grüninger turned in false reports about the number of refugees at the border and hindered efforts by authorities to track down refugees who had entered Switzerland illegally.
+Quietly and steadily, Paul Grüninger turned in false reports about the number of refugees at the border and hindered efforts by authorities to track down refugees who had entered Switzerland illegally.
 Assisted by the Swiss Association of Jewish Refugees, Grüninger helped set up a refugee camp near Diepoldsau.
 He ordered officers at his command to be lenient.

 The people who arrived were in bad shape — cold, hungry, in a state of shock, and mourning the lives they left behind.
 “If I could not do anything for them,” Grüninger later said, “then these people who had just escaped would have to be separated from their relatives, sent back and they would be lost.”